ettore9x9/RT1_assignment1/README.md

 ### findRoad ###

-The function `findRoad` aims to turn the robot in order to find a road free from obstacles.
-It looks both rightside (negative numbers) and leftside (positive numbers) symmetrically and sequentially, and stops when it finds the first free sector.
+The function `findRoad` aims at finding an obstacle-free road to orient the robot that way.
+To do so, it looks both right-side (negative numbers) and left-side (positive numbers), symmetrically and sequentially, and stops when it finds the nearest obstacle-free sector.
-For example, it first looks in sectors +1 and -1 and chooses the one with the farther obstacle, than it turns on its side.
-If both have a near obstacle, then it looks in sectors +2 and -2, and so on.
+Specifically, for each pair of sectors (e.g., +1 and -1), the function selects the one with the further obstacle and checks whether the obstacle's distance is acceptable.
+If so, the sector is considered obstacle-free.
+Otherwise, the search continues.

 <p align="center">
 <img src="https://github.com/ettore9x9/RT1_assignment1/blob/master/images/findroad.jpg" width=80%>
 </p>

-### scanSector ###
+### scanSectors ###

-The `scanSector` function is used to search in every sector the closest gold token.
-Its argument is the list of tokens provided by the `R.see` method, and it returns a float array in which element j is the smallest distance from a golden token detected in j-th sector.
+The `scanSector` function is used to search for the closest gold token in each sector.
+Its argument is the list of tokens provided by the `R.see` method, and it returns a float array in which the j-th element is the smallest distance from a golden token detected in the j-th sector.

 ### searchSilver ###

-The function `searchSilver` aims to search the closest silver token and to make the robot moves close to it.
-First it alignes the robot, than moves near the silver token and finally grabs it and call the `moveSilver` function.
+The function `searchSilver` aims to search for the closest silver token to make the robot collect it.
+First, it turns the robot, then it drives the robot near the silver token to finally grab it.
+Lastly, it calls the `moveSilver` function.

 ### moveSilver ###

-The `moveSilver` function is able to move behind the robot the grabbed silver token, searching around for obstacles to decide if it's better to turn left or right.
-Thanks to this it avoids to hurt obstacles during the turning operation.
+The `moveSilver` function can move the grabbed silver token behind the robot, looking around for obstacles to decide if it's better to turn left or right.
+Thanks to this, it avoids the robot hurting obstacles during the turning operation.

 <p align="center">
 <img src="https://github.com/ettore9x9/RT1_assignment1/blob/master/images/movesilver.jpg" width=80%>